negrinho/deep_architect/docs/source/tutorials/new_modules.rst

 very simple one that the reader will use widely and another one how often it is useful when implementing more complex search spaces from the literature.
-One of the simplest but also most useful substitution modules is the or substiution module (we often just use the version with a single input and a single output).
+One of the simplest but also most useful substitution modules is the or substitution module (we often just use the version with a single input and a single output).

 .. code:: python